cdl-geneseo/geneseo-dictionary/B/Bullcunt.md

 # Bullcunt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bullcunt

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 Interjection- variation of bullshit.
 New term Fall 2008